-Zodiac is actually the belt or band of constellations through which the Sun, Moon, and planets transit across the sky.
+When most people think of Astrology they think of the word Zodiac.
+The Zodiac is actually the belt or band of constellations through which the Sun, Moon, and Planets transit across the sky.
 Early astrological observation of the most important constellations developed over time into the twelve signs of the zodiac now know as: Aries, Taurus, Gemini, Cancer, Leo , Virgo, Libra, Scorpio, Sagittarius, Capricorn, Aquarius, Pisces.

 Each calendar year is divided into twelve months of around thirty days each.
 Each thirty day period is associated with a section of the Zodiac, and with one of the twelve zodiac signs.
 The Sun (which can actually be considered a planet in astrology) takes about thirty days to travel through each of the twelve astrological signs.
 Your Sun Sign is derived from the section of the Zodiac where the Sun was placed at the time of your birth.
 It's easy to find of course because all you need to know is your month and day of birth.